Bitcoin Adoption In Gambling Drives Industry Change Globally

 Will Bitcoin Move Forward to Online Gamblers in 2019?

 The answer to this question is complicated.
-It appears a number of top online casino operators are poised to start accepting Bitcoin at some point in 2019.
-However, there are a number of important countries that still have to figure out how to deal with the whole crypto phenonium.
+Bitcoin adoption in gambling is growing.
+Many top online casino operators are poised to start accepting Bitcoin in 2019.
+However, several important countries still need to figure out how to handle the crypto phenomenon.

-In America, some states are actually accepting Bitcoin for tax payments.
-With that said, the US federal government is still busy trying to figure out how to track customer transactions for tax purposes.
-The UK and China are still on the fence.
-Crypto price instability is keeping other nations at bay.
-With so many issues unresolved, a lot of casinos are moving forward but doing so cautiously.
+In America, some states accept Bitcoin for tax payments.
+But the US federal government is still working on tracking customer transactions for tax purposes.
+The UK and China remain undecided.
+Crypto price instability is keeping other nations cautious.
+With many issues unresolved, casinos are moving forward carefully.
 Why?
 Fiat currencies are backed by governments or gold.
-Bitcoin and other cryptocurrencies are backed by nothing more than faith they exist and have the value stated online.
-For some online casino operators, the level of risk associated with dealing in cryptocurrencies is still a little too high to justify taking the chance.
+Bitcoin and other cryptocurrencies rely only on faith and stated value.
+For some online casino operators, the risk of dealing with crypto is still too high.